 We ought to be rigorous when teaching to beginners, but I also think that introducing someone to a shallow definition of an elusive term doesn't make any harm in the long run.

 Or it will.
 And for that I consider myself guilty.
-But I don’t think that beginners, and developers in general should be treated as idiots unable to spot the difference between a real application programming interface and the term API applied to a single point of contact.
+But I don't think that beginners, and developers in general should be treated as idiots unable to spot the difference between a proper application programming interface and the term API applied to a single point of contact.

 With time they will found out.